3ni0lA/Scripts/README.md

   Configure the backup settings in `backup_config.py`.
   Run `mariadb_backup.py` to backup MariaDB databases.
-  Run `test.py` to backup MongoDB databases.
+  Run `mongodb_backup.py` to backup MongoDB databases.

 # Monitoring Scripts

-  Run `database_monitoring.py` to execute database queries for monitoring purposes.
+  Run `Queries-login.py` and `Queries-unauthorized.py` to execute database queries for monitoring purposes.
   Analyze the output for performance insights and database health.

 # Contact